5 Ways To Add Victorian Style

 Baths were a luxury item in the 19th century – cast iron claw footed baths even more so!
 Great news as there are many originals still to be found at antique stores and auction houses, and they can look and function perfectly once re-enamelled.

-Modern versions made of materials such as acrylic or fiberglass can be purchased a lot cheaper, easier to transport, and hold the heat of the water for longer.
+Modern versions made of materials such as perspex sheet or fiberglass can be purchased a lot cheaper, easier to transport, and hold the heat of the water for longer.

 You will find that wood panelling as in the image above doesn’t just add character to your home, but can also be a great way of adding insulation and sound proofing.